graalvm/native-build-tools/common/docs/ANNOUNCEMENT.md

 The native _JUnit_ support allows libraries in the _JVM_ ecosystem to run their test suites via _GraalVM Native Image_.
 With integrated testing, library configuration should be always up to date and ready for the end user.
 We believe that this is the biggest step towards making the _Java_ ecosystem _native-ready_.

-Complete examples are available [here](https://github.com/graalvm/native-build-tools/blob/master/samples/README.md) with the script demonstrating the usage available [here](https://github.com/graalvm/native-build-tools/blob/master/common/scripts/testAll.sh).
+Complete examples are available [here](https://github.com/graalvm/native-build-tools/blob/master/samples/README.md).

 ### Native Testing: The Way You Are Used to It